pcdshub/pcdsdevices/docs/source/presets.rst

 A device that can save and load presets will have a ``presets`` attribute.
 This is the interface that is used to create new presets.
-The module is configurable to have differing presets catagories, and these are typically used to have "permanent" and "temporary" presets, and are normally laid out as such:
+The module is configurable to have differing presets catagories, and these are typically used to have "permanent" and "temporary" presets, and in ``hutch-python`` are laid out as such:

 ================================= ==================================================
           Method                                   Description